-These Paleo spritz cookies are so much fun for the kids!
+This almond flour spritz cookie recipe is so much fun for the kids!
 They look great and taste fantastic.
-They are Paleo and have very few ingredients.
+They are Paleo too and have very few ingredients.

 I have been wanting to put together a recipe that would be really good Paleo Christmas cookies and work for a wintry-themed party.
 Well, these are also Frozen themed!
 They are great for the next Frozen-themed birthday party or just for fun!
 What little girl does not want these cookies to share with others?!

-I made Frozen-inspired snowflake Paleo spritz cookies that don’t need a cookie press.
+I made this Spritz Cookie Recipe that doesn't need a cookie press.
 They are crisp, butter cookies that almost have a shortbread texture.
-They are made by squeezing the dough out of a piping bag fitted with a large star tip and twisting.
+These cookies are made by squeezing the dough out of a piping bag fitted with a large star tip and twisting.
 They hold their shape really well.